top of page

 Just Ask Campaign

 In 2023, the Massachusetts Legislature awarded the Western Massachusetts Veterans Outreach Project with a budget earmark to support the Just Ask Campaign.
-The campaign's objective was to highlight how veterans and reserve military personnel, along with their families, were being treated by civilian healthcare providers.
-We wanted to know if civilian providers were screening patients for all possible connections to military service, and if the providers were using the latest, evidence-based treatment protocols that take into account the patient's connections to military service in two ways...
+The Campaign's objectives were to highlight how veterans, reserve military personnel, and their families are being treated by civilian healthcare providers, and to encourage providers to gather military service related health information.
+We wanted to know if and how civilian providers are screening patients for connections to the military, and if the providers are documenting and responding to health conditions in two ways...

 The first way is to be curious about military life and culture.

-The second way is understanding how military service can effect health.
+The second way is understanding how military life affects health.

 With this two-step treatment process in mind, we had three objectives: